PatSunter/credo/doc/examples/run-systest-scons.rst

 which will invoke a series of system tests.

-  .. note:: You no longer need to run "./scons", as UWA now prints a summary
+  .. note:: You no longer need to run a custom scons executable from the
-     using the standard scons executable.
+     local directory (e.g. "./scons.py"), as UWA is now able to print a summary using the standard scons executable.

 The output printed after running this command should start with something like